Back to all case studies

 Before: Everything Looked Fine on the Surface

 Every event was operating like its own island.
 The luncheon had its own emails.
 The tradeshow had its own landing page.
 The concert had its own signup form.
 None of them talked to each other.
-There was no unified journey from "I'm interested" to "I just bought a ticket."
+No unified email and SMS strategy.
+No unified journey from "I'm interested" to "I just bought a ticket."

-Campaigns were going out, sure -- but without a system behind them.
-It was like firing arrows in the dark and hoping one hits.
+Campaigns were going out — but without a system behind them.
+It was firing arrows in the dark and hoping one hit.
 Some did.
 Most didn't.
-And the ones that did?
-Nobody could tell you why.
+The ones that did, nobody could tell you why.

-Flows existed in Klaviyo, but they weren't doing much.
-A welcome email here, maybe a reminder there.
-Nothing that actually captured intent and pushed people toward a decision.
+Flows existed in Klaviyo but weren't doing much.
+A welcome email here.
+A reminder there.
+Nothing that captured intent and pushed people toward a decision.

 After: A System That Actually Converts